zaiisao/Documentation/en/Interactive Gaming/game_ios_audio.md

 <tr><td>speakers</td>
 <td><p>The speakers (array).
 Each speaker ():</p>
 <ul>
 <li>uid: User ID of the speaker.
-By default, 0 means the local user.</li>
+By default, 0 is the local user.</li>
-<li>volume: The volume of the speaker that ranges from 0 (lowest volume) to 255 (highest volume).</li>
+<li>volume: The volume of the speaker.
+The value ranges between 0 (lowest volume) and 255 (highest volume).</li>
 </ul>
 </td>
 </tr>
 <tr><td>totalVolume</td>
-<td>Total volume after audio mixing that ranges from 0 (lowest volume) to 255 (highest volume).</td>
+<td>Total volume after audio mixing.
+The volume ranges between 0 (lowest volume) and 255 (highest volume).</td>
 </tr>
 </tbody>
 </table>

 In the returned speakers array:

--   If the uid is 0, that is, the local user is the speaker, the returned `volume` is the same as `totalVolumn`.
+-   If `uid` is 0 (the local user is the speaker) the returned `volume` is the same as `totalVolume`.
--   If the uid is not 0 and the volume is 0, it indicates that the user specified by the uid did not speak.
+-   If `uid` is not 0 and `volume` is 0, the user specified by the uid did not speak.
--   If a uid is contained in the previous speakers array but not in the present one, it indicates that the user specified by the uid did not speak.
+-   If a uid is in the previous speakers array but not in the current one, the user specified by the uid did not speak.

-#### Other User Joined Callback (didJoinedOfUid)
+#### Occurs when a Host Joins the Channel (didJoinedOfUid)

 ```
 - (void)rtcEngine:(AgoraRtcEngineKit * _Nonnull)engine didJoinedOfUid:(NSUInteger)uid elapsed:(NSInteger)elapsed;
 ```

-Same as `userJoinedBlock`.
-This callback method notifies the application the broadcaster has joined the channel.
-If the broadcaster is already in the channel when the application joins the channel, the SDK also reports to the application on the broadcaster that is already in the channel.
+This callback is the same as `userJoinedBlock` and notifies the app the host has joined the channel.
+If the host is already in the channel when the app joins the channel, the SDK also reports to the app on the hosts who are already in the channel.

 > In the live broadcast scenario:
-> -   The broadcaster can receive the callback when another broadcaster joins the channel.
+> -   The host receives this callback when another host joins the channel.
-> -   All the audience in the channel can receive the callback when the new broadcaster joins the channel.
+> -   All the audience members in the channel can receive this callback when a new host joins the channel.
-> -   When a web application joins the channel, this callback is triggered as long as the web application publishes streams.
+> -   When a Web application joins the channel, the SDK triggers this callback as long as the Web application publishes streams.

 <table>